Romy Shiller writes great movie reviews. Her most recent was Black Swan. I've included it below, so you can see what inspired my review. Enjoy.

 Okay, we’re going to talk about Natalie Portman’s character Nina.
 There is no question in my mind that Natalie Portman is a very good actor.
 There was only so much one could do with the character Nina.
 Nina had no arc, no development – she was the same from beginning to end.
 Also, I had little empathy for the character.
 This character required empathy – believe me!
 So, the character was flawed not the actor.

-review I came across says, “Darren Aronofsky is a master at making beautiful films you never want to see again.
+A review I came across says, “Darren Aronofsky is a master at making beautiful films you never want to see again.
 Part of this has to do with the inherently unpleasant nature of the obsessions and addictions he chronicles: the heroin chase of Requiem for a Dream, the eon-spanning pursuit of doomed love in The Fountain, the thirst for a dying fame in The Wrestler… The director’s earlier works are difficult to watch (let alone revisit) for the powerful emotional toll they exact on the viewer, but Black Swan earns the same fate for a far less satisfying reason: it’s just not worth it.”
 This is a film that I would not see again.

 So, we’re dealing with a director who has made great films.
 It is hard not to give him the benefit of doubt here.
 His themes of obsession and addiction were prominent but they were lacking in my opinion.
-Portman says“…it was absolutely a case of obsessive compulsive behavior.
+Portman says, “…it was absolutely a case of obsessive compulsive behavior.
 The scratching.
 The bulimia, obviously.
 Anorexia and bulimia are forms of OCD and ballet really lends itself to that because there’s such a sense of ritual — the wrapping of the shoes everyday and the preparing of new shoes for every performance.”
 It isn’t that Nina didn’t wrestle with her darkness it was just predictable to me and kind of flat.
 She was as intense as she could be.

-Also, the virgin/whore duality has been done a lot and has been around for AGES“Swan Lake is a classic ballet exploring light and dark, good and evil personified in white and black swan characters.”
+Also, the virgin/whore duality has been done a lot and has been around for AGES.
+“Swan Lake is a classic ballet exploring light and dark, good and evil personified in white and black swan characters.”
 How unoriginal.

 Darren Aronofsky said this at a recent screening of the film and it MAY have been directed to an elderly couple, “I’m really sorry.
 I want to apologize for what’s about to happen… I didn’t know what I was doing…” Okay.